cidgoh/DataHarmonizer/README.md

 # DataHarmonizer

-A standardized spreadsheet editor and validator that can be run offline and locally, and which includes a template for SARS-CoV-2 sampling data.
+A standardized spreadsheet editor and validator that can be run offline and locally, and which includes templates for SARS-CoV-2 sampling data.

 |Chrome|Firefox|Edge|
 |---|---|---|